 I have applied for a passport/CRBA and not received it.
 What is happening with my application?

-I was just about to apply for a passport by mail.
-Can I still send in my application?
+I was just about to apply for a passport.
+Can I still apply?

 Please note, U.S. passports can be renewed at any time before or after they expire, and a U.S. passport is valid for travel to the United States until the day it expires.